munezerobagira/cv-template/README.md

 ## Todo

 - [ ] achieve 98%+ match with the design
-- [ ] Convert HTML to reusable components using html, if I am allowed
+- [ ] Convert HTML to reusable components using JS